Crisis intervention

 Crisis intervention is a time-limited intervention with a specific psychotherapeutic approach to immediately stabilize those in crisis.

-Implementation
+Cross-national approaches

-A crisis can have physical or psychological effects.
-Usually significant and more widespread, the latter lacks the former's obvious signs, complicating diagnosis.
-Three factors define crisis: negative events, feelings of hopelessness, and unpredictable events.
-People who experience a crisis perceive it as a negative event that generate physical emotion, pain, or both.
-They also feel helpless, powerless, trapped, and a loss of control over their lives.
-Crisis events tend to occur suddenly and without warning, leaving little time to respond and resulting in trauma.
-At a global level, when a mass trauma from an event like as a terrorist attack occurs, counselors are trained to provide resources, coping skills, and support to clients to assist them through their crisis.
-Intervention often begins with an assessment.
+Across different countries, crisis intervention following mass trauma events such as natural disasters relies on trained professionals who provide immediate support, coping strategies, and resource coordination to help individuals navigate psychological distress.
+Intervention process often begins with an assessment.
 In countries such as the Czech Republic, crisis intervention is an individual therapy, usually lasting four to six weeks, and includes assistance with housing, food, and legal matters.
 Long waiting times for resident psychotherapists and in Germany, explicit exclusions of couples therapy and other therapies complicate implementation.
 In the United States, licensed professional counselors (LPCs) provide mental health care to those in need.
 Licensed professional counselors focus on psychoeducational techniques to prevent a crisis, consultation to individuals, and research effective therapeutic treatment to deal with stressful environments.